ualberta-smr/generating-annotation-usage-rules/README.md

 ### Mining

+**Note: The mining phase (including downloading the input projects) takes a while.
+If you want to simply see what the output of the mining step is, please head over to the [Validation](#validation) section.**

 To be able to mine candidate annotation usage rules (a.k.a. _candidate rules_), we need two inputs:

 1. a set of Java projects that we will use for mining